-- Load objects in the cargo area against the backrest whenever possible. - Unstable loads can be secured to the load anchoring eyelets with straps or web lashings to help keep them from shifting. - Stop the engine and apply the parking brake when loading or unloading long objects.
+- Load objects in the trunk against the backrest whenever possible. - Unstable loads can be secured to the load anchoring eyelets with straps or web lashings to help keep them from shifting. - Stop the engine and apply the parking brake when loading or unloading long objects.
 The gear selector can be knocked out of position by long loads, which could set the vehicle in motion.

-- Stop the engine, put the gear selector in P, and apply the parking brake when loading or unloading long objects. - The vehicle's driving characteristics may change depending on the weight and distribution of the load. - A 44-pound (20 kg) object produces a force of 2,200 pounds (1,000 kg) in a head-on collision at 30 mph (50 km/h). - The cargo area and rear seat should not be loaded to a level higher than 2 in.
+- Stop the engine, put the gear selector in P, and apply the parking brake when loading or unloading long objects. - The vehicle's driving characteristics may change depending on the weight and distribution of the load. - A 44-pound (20 kg) object produces a force of 2,200 pounds (1,000 kg) in a head-on collision at 30 mph (50 km/h). - The rear seat should not be loaded to a level higher than 2 in.
 (5 cm) below the upper edge of the rear side windows.
-Objects placed higher than this level could impede the function of the Inflatable Curtain.
+Objects placed higher than this level could impede the function of the Volvo Inflatable Curtain.

 - Load anchoring eyelets (p.
-140)

-- Steel cargo grid (p.
-143)

-- Loading roof load carriers (p.
-139)
+137) - Loading roof load carriers (p.
+136)